Tag: Andy McCluskey (Page 1 of 6)

 LOVELIFE Brave Face (2012)

-After Ally Young left MIRRORS, his first musical port-of-call to produce the second album by OASIS-inspired indie band VIVA BROTHER.
+After Ally Young left MIRRORS, his first port-of-call was to produce the second album by OASIS-inspired indie band VIVA BROTHER.
 But when things floundered and the band split, he teamed up with their singer Lee Newell, relocated to New York and LOVELIFE was born.
 ‘Brave Face’ was a chilling but uplifting piece of mood music which came over like OMD fronted by HARD FI in its Cool Britannia meets Synth Britannia fusion.

 Available on the LOVELIFE EP ‘El Regreso’ via Lovelife